Oum Sang-il: Education

 Born in Yecheon County, Oum attended Daegu Science High School in Daegu from 1992.
 He then went to KAIST where he majored in mathematics and graduated with a B.S. in 1998.
 Studying in the Program of Applied and Computational Mathematics of Princeton University, he majored in graph theory and discrete mathematics.
 His dissertation was overseen by Professor Paul Seymour and Ph.D. was awarded in 2005.

 Career

 From 1999 to 2002, Oum worked as a computer programmer in Korea.

 He was a visiting assistant professor in the School of Mathematics, Georgia Tech for 2005–2006 and a postdoctoral fellow under Jim Geelen in the Department of Combinatorics & Optimization in the University of Waterloo in 2007.
 In 2008, he joined the Department of Mathematical Sciences KAIST as an assistant professor before coming an associate professor and then full professor in 2011 and 2016, respectively.
 He was an affiliate professor in the School of Mathematics, Korea Institute for Advanced Study for several years.
 In 2018, he was appointed as the CI (Chief Investigator) of the Discrete Mathematics Group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS).
 This and the Pioneer Research Center for Biomolecular and Cellular Structure are the first of two such centers at IBS.

+In 2023, Oum became a KAIST Endowed Chair Professor and the following year resigned from KAIST and became a Distinguished Research Fellow at IBS.